OpenVoiceOS/ovos-personal-backend/README.md

 - stt config follows the same format of mycroft.conf and uses [ovos-plugin-manager](https://github.com/OpenVoiceOS/OVOS-plugin-manager)
 - set wolfram alpha key for wolfram alpha proxy expected by official mycroft skill
-- set open weather map key for wolfram alpha proxy expected by official mycroft skill
+- set open weather map key for weather proxy expected by official mycroft skill
 - if record_wakewords is set, recordings can be found at `DATA_PATH/wakewords`
 - if record_utterances is set, recordings can be found at `DATA_PATH/utterances`